Updated: Mar 9, 2022

 Disclosure: Our site contains Affiliate Links.
-As an Amazon Associate we also earn from qualifying purchases.
+As Amazon Associate, we also earn from qualifying purchases.
 Clicking an Affiliate Link and purchasing something we recommend, won't cost you anything extra - it probably will save you some bucks.
-It will though give us a small commission which will help this site remaining a free resource for travelers to explore our world together.
+It will though give us a small commission which will help this site remain a free resource for travelers to explore our world together.

-On the shores of Pacific Ocean, surrounded by the mountains, Vancouver has the perfect balance of nature and modern city.
+On the shores of the Pacific Ocean, surrounded by mountains, Vancouver has the perfect balance of nature and modern city.
 Along with its unparalleled nature and ethnically diverse population, it is a paradise for nature and wellness.
-The forests, oceans and rivers make it one of best destination for hiking, swimming, and surfing in North America.
+The forests, oceans, and rivers make it one of the best destinations for hiking, swimming, and surfing in North America.
 Its unique skyline of high-rise buildings against the backdrop of gorgeous mountains, parks, public spaces, and sustainable public transit systems are the reason why it consistently ranks as one of the most livable cities worldwide.

-Along with cafes and restaurants there is a seaplane airport as well.
-Walk to the Canada Place – an iconic landmark along the cruise terminal.
+Along with cafes and restaurants, there is a seaplane airport as well.
+Walk to Canada Place – an iconic landmark along with the cruise terminal.
 Home to the Vancouver Convention Center and the World Trade Center, there is Flyover Canada – a Virtual Flight Simulator hovering over some of Canada’s most spectacular sights coast to coast.

-There are chair lifts that takes you to The Cut a slope with the most famous vantage point of Vancouver.
-To even get more higher take the elevator to the viewPOD at the Eye of the Wind – a large wind turbine with a suspended viewing deck right below the hub of its massive blades.
-Needless to mention the views from there are jaw dropping.
+There are chair lifts that take you to The Cut a slope with the most famous vantage point of Vancouver.
+To even get higher take the elevator to the viewPOD at the Eye of the Wind – a large wind turbine with a suspended viewing deck right below the hub of its massive blades.
+Needless to mention the views from there are jaw-dropping.

-Next stop is at the Capilano Suspension Bridge Park – the center of attraction here is a swinging suspension bridge over the Capilano River in a stunning location.
+The next stop is at the Capilano Suspension Bridge Park – the center of attraction here is a swinging suspension bridge over the Capilano River in a stunning location.
 It is a thrilling experience to cross this 137 m long bridge at a height of 70 m.
-On the other side of the bridge is the Treetops adventure which is a series of suspended walkways attached to the old trees that takes you to the mid level of the rainforests.
+On the other side of the bridge is the Treetops adventure which is a series of suspended walkways attached to the old trees that take you to the mid-level of the rainforests.

-There are guided walking tours that introduces you to the west coast ecosystem, the flora and fauna and the history of the area.
-Not for the faint hearted, there is also the Cliffwalk - a granite precipice along the River on a series of narrow cantilevered bridges, stairs, and platforms through rainforest vegetation.
+There are guided walking tours that introduce you to the west coast ecosystem, the flora and fauna, and the history of the area.
+Not for the faint-hearted, there is also the Cliffwalk - a granite precipice along the River on a series of narrow cantilevered bridges, stairs, and platforms through rainforest vegetation.

-Head to the beautiful Stanley Park – right next to the downtown which is one of worlds largest urban park.
-A heavily forested 1000 -acre park, that is home to over a half a million tress that are over 100 years old and 300 feet high.
-Inside the park is the Vancouver Aquarium with many marine wildlife from the surrounding areas and from across the globe including sea lions, otters, and penguins.
+Head to the beautiful Stanley Park – right next to the downtown which is one of the world's largest urban parks.
+A heavily forested 1000 -acre park, that is home to over half a million trees that are over 100 years old and 300 feet high.
+Inside the park is the Vancouver Aquarium with much marine wildlife from the surrounding areas and from across the globe including sea lions, otters, and penguins.

-This huge park has the longest uninterrupted seafront walkway offering sweeping views of the pristine nature.
-The recreational walkway snakes around the Sea Wall surrounded by the English Bay and the Burrad Inlet.
+This huge park has the longest uninterrupted seafront walkway offering sweeping views of pristine nature.
+The recreational walkway snakes around the Sea Wall surrounded by the English Bay and the Burrard Inlet.

-At the Brockton Point there is a collection of nine Totem Poles that commemorates the history and the culture of the indigenous people of the land.
+At Brockton Point, there is a collection of nine Totem Poles that commemorates the history and the culture of the indigenous people of the land.
 At the other end park is the Lions Gate Bridge which connects the downtown to the Northern and Western parts.

-To get a 360-degree view of Metro Vancouver and beyond take the glass elevator to the Lookout – the UFO shaped observation deck which is distinctive feature of downtown skyline.
-Other sights of interest in the Vancouver is the Science World with a geodesic dome featuring interactive exhibits, displays and a 3D cinema theatre.
-In suburban Vancouver, the the main attractions are the Queen Elizabeth Park that houses a conservatory, the VanDusen Botanical Gardens which is close by and of course the Sea to Sky Gondola in Squamish.
+To get a 360-degree view of Metro Vancouver and beyond take the glass elevator to the Lookout – the UFO-shaped observation deck which is the distinctive feature of the downtown skyline.
+Another sight of interest in Vancouver is the Science World with a geodesic dome featuring interactive exhibits, displays, and a 3D cinema theatre.
+In suburban Vancouver, the main attractions are the Queen Elizabeth Park that houses a conservatory, the VanDusen Botanical Gardens which is close by, and of course the Sea to Sky Gondola in Squamish.

 Being on the shores of the Pacific Ocean, Vancouver has many beaches to choose from.
-English Bay which is also called the Sunset Beach.
-Its famous with the locals for viewing sunsets and it is also home to the Polar Bear Swim that attracts swimmers from world over who take the plunge in the icy water during winter.
+English Bay is also called Sunset Beach.
+It's famous with the locals for viewing sunsets and it is also home to the Polar Bear Swim that attracts swimmers from the world over who take the plunge in the icy water during winter.